 As a Primary School teacher her career began also in North Staffordshire then Birmingham after which she took many years off to raise her 2 sons.
-She returned to teaching part time in a number of inner ring primary schools in Coventry.
+She returned to teaching part time in a number of inner ring road primary schools in Coventry.

 Ian Phillpott – Journal Editor

 Ian is Editor of our quarterly journal.
 He is a ‘Cov Kid’, although decamped across the border to Hinckley as a babe.
-He is married to Deborah, who he met at school, and has two sons and two grandchildren (who he dotes on).
+He is married to Deborah, who he met at school, and has two sons and four grandchildren (who he dotes on).
 Ian started researching his family history in 2003 and originally joined the society soon afterwards.
 He obtained an Honours Degree at Leicester in 1976 during a 40-odd year career in textile manufacture.
 Having retired at the end of 2018, he now devotes much of his time to producing the journal for the Leicestershire & Rutland FHS, as well as (finally) writing up his own researches.
 He joined the Cov FHS Committee in 2019.